devolution2409/Lidl-Soundboard/readme.md

 So that the soundboard hold the game PTT key for you, if you set it accordingly in the settings.

+## Planned features
+ * Being able to set volume for each sound added in a sound collection.
+ * Being able to open recent soundboards, or swap them with a combo box. (will require a settings.json file or smth).
+ * Auto-updater (maybe LUL).

 ## Versioning
  * 1.1.1: Fixed soundboard opening not displaying properly the auto-hold ptt bind and the stop all bind (Would still work, just not being displayed).
  * 1.1.0: Added drag and drop functionnality to the sound edit window.